Part 6: Subliminal Stone

 The first thing on our agenda was to buy a cheap shuttle ship since there was no way of walking to the stone.

-We let Tammy choose the ship.
-She wore a cape with a hood that hid her glowing hair and the rest of us wore a type of hoodie that hid most of our faces.
+We let Tammy choose it.
+She wore a cape with a hood that hid her glowing hair and the rest of us wore a type of hoodie that hid most of our faces and made us appear as shadowy figures.
 We seemed to blend in with most of the population on the planet, which consisted of shady looking travelers.

 Tammy bought a ship and we piled in.
 I wasn’t too sure if it would last very long, it didn’t even have a roof, but Tammy chose it so I knew it had to be what we needed.

-We drove with traffic between skyscrapers for hours.
-Tammy couldn’t land the Jago too close to the stone without bringing too much attention to ourselves so we were left having to drive for hours to get there.
-It wasn’t too bad of a drive because I got to see many strange things as we were going through the city.
+We drove in the traffic between skyscrapers for hours.
+Tammy couldn’t land the Jago too close to the stone without bringing attention to ourselves so we drove around for hours to get there.
+It wasn’t too bad of a drive because I got to see many strange things as we drove through the city.

-There were different cities that had different class.
-We drove through one part of the city that was well lit and had many nice shuttles driving everywhere and everyone was orderly.
-I’d say we stood out as one of the only run-down shuttles there but little attention was given to us.
+Different sections of the city housed different classes of citizens.
+We drove through one area that was well lit and had many nice shuttles driving everywhere and everyone was orderly.
+I’d say we stood out in our run-down shuttle there but little attention was given to us.

 Where we fit in really well were the shabby areas.
-I could almost swear I saw our shuttle with similar looking, hooded figures inside.
+I’d swear I saw our shuttle with similar looking, hooded figures inside.
 These areas were the most prominent and the most dangerous.
-A few times Kiko had to stop some muggers from trying to take our ship by force.
-It was ruthless in these parts.
-I certainly didn’t want to be left alone here.
+Twice Kiko had to stop some muggers from trying to take our ship by force.
+It was ruthless in those parts.
+I certainly didn’t want to be left alone there.

 We took shifts driving so we could drive through the night.
-I had just ended my driving shift and was sitting in the back when I saw something that made me sit upright.
+I had just ended my driving shift and was sitting in the back when I saw something that stopped my heart and made me sit upright.